BrentAIICT/MSSA-SCA/PowerShellTraining/PowerShell-Quiz.md

     ```
     </Strong></details>

-- Q1.2 Create a function that takes a three word sentence as a string parameter and only return th middle word
+- Q1.2 Create a function that takes a three word sentence as a string parameter and only return th middle word <br>
   For this challenge use the methods .IndexOf() to find the location of the spaces and .Substring() to extract the middle word

   <details><summary>Click for hint</summary><Strong>